-Date: Charged and settled September 23, 2022 Result: \$12 million settlement (part of which relates to an ESG concern) Primary securities law issue: Deficient disclosure controls and procedures Underlying ESG concern: Environmental contamination DESCRIPTION5 In September 2022, the SEC announced a settlement with Compass Minerals International, Inc., a mineral production company, for alleged disclosure violations that resulted from a "deficient disclosure process."
+Compass Minerals International, Inc. was charged and settled September 23, 2022 for \$12 million (part of which relates to an ESG concern).
+The primary securities law issue was the company's deficient disclosure controls and procedures.
+The underlying ESG concern was environmental contamination.
+Description4 In September 2022, the SEC announced a settlement with Compass Minerals International, Inc., a mineral production company, for alleged disclosure violations that resulted from a "deficient disclosure process."
 One charge focused on failure to disclose potential financial risks arising from contamination of a river in Brazil, with excessive discharges of mercury attributed to deficient disclosure controls and procedures.
 Starting in 2017, a subsidiary of mineral production company Compass Minerals International, Inc., allegedly began discharging excessive amounts of mercury into the Botafogo River in Pernambuco, Brazil.
 The facility allegedly covered up the misconduct by submitting inaccurate test reports to Brazilian environmental authorities.
-In its order, the SEC stated that the mercury contamination and following cover-up could have resulted in regulatory penalties, suspension of the facility's operating permit or third party liability.
+In its order, the SEC stated that the mercury contamination and following cover-up could have resulted in regulatory penalties, suspension of the facility's operating permit or third-party liability.
 Without adequate disclosure controls and procedures in place, according to the SEC, the company failed to analyze these risks for disclosure.
 The SEC's order stated that the Company violated its Rule 13a-15 obligations relating to maintenance of disclosure controls and procedures.
-The SEC noted remedial efforts undertaken by the company, including creating a new chief accounting officer, developing new internal controls and procedures regarding disclosure, creating a board-chartered disclosure committee, and adding to its board several new directors with industry experience in finance and accounting as well as safety and sustainability.
-TAKEAWAY Environmental contamination and associated disclosure (or lack thereof) can present a hook for the Task Force.
-ESG concerns in the Compass matter were secondary to material misstatements in the company's earnings calls and other shareholder communication, as well as in its Form 10-K. But while ESG wasn't the primary driver of the action, the Task Force used the mercury contamination as a means to build claims of disclosure failures, again looking to controls and procedures-rather than disclosure-based violations-that may be lacking as they relate to oversight of ESG-related matters.
-5 Description based on the SEC's settlement announcement and order.
-The settlement also covered material misstatements relating to the company's salt production capabilities and costs associated with technology upgrades.
-The company did not admit or deny the findings of the order.
-Company:
+The SEC noted remedial efforts undertaken by the company, including creating a new chief accounting officer, developing new internal controls and procedures regarding disclosure, creating a boardchartered disclosure committee, and adding to its board several new directors with industry experience in finance and accounting as well as safety and sustainability.
+Takeway Environmental contamination and associated disclosure (or lack thereof) can present a hook for the Task Force.
+ESG concerns in the Compass matter were secondary to material misstatements in the company's earnings calls and other shareholder communication, as well as in its Form 10-K. But while ESG wasn't the primary driver of the action, the Task Force used the mercury contamination as a means to build claims of disclosure failures, again looking to controls and procedures-rather than disclosurebased violations-that may be lacking as they relate to oversight of ESG-related matters.
+BNY Mellon Investment Advisor, Inc.